spook/encrypt-decrypt/README.md

         yum install gpg

 If using -n to obscure filenames, you also need the `base64` tool.
-This comes standard with most distros.
+This comes standard with most distros, typically in the `coreutils` package.

 ## Restrictions